+"OECD" Organisation for Economic Co-operation and Development.
+"Placement & Distribution Agent(s)" Any placement & distribution agents as may be appointed by the Management Company from time to time.
 "Redemption Charge" A charge not exceeding the percentage of the Redemption Price disclosed in the relevant Annex that may be applied to redemptions of Shares.

-"Redemption Price" The Net Asset Value per Share, as calculated as of the relevant
+"Redemption Price" The Net Asset Value per Share, as calculated as of the relevant Valuation Day.
+"Registrar and Transfer Agent" UI efa S.A.
+"Regulated Market" A market within the meaning of Article 4(1)14 of directive 2004/39/EC and any other market which is regulated, operates regularly and is recognised and open to the public.

-Valuation Day.

-"Registrar and Transfer Agent" European Fund Administration S.A.

-"Regulated Market"

-A market within the meaning of Article 4(1)14 of directive

-2004/39/EC and any other market which is regulated, operates

-regularly and is recognised and open to the public.

 "Share" A share of no par value of any Class in the Fund.

-"Shareholder"

-A person recorded as a holder of Shares in the Fund's register of shareholders.

-"Stock Connect" A securities trading and clearing linked program (namely

-Shanghai-Hong Kong Stock Connect and Shenzhen - Hong Kong Stock Connect) developed by The Stock Exchange of Hong Kong Limited ("SEHK"), Hong Kong Securities Clearing Company Limited ("HKSCC"), China Securities Depository and Clearing Corporation Limited ("ChinaClear"), the Shanghai Stock Exchange ("SSE") and the Shenzhen Stock Exchange ("SZSE"), respectively, with an aim to achieve mutual stock market access between the PRC (excluding Hong Kong, Macau and Taiwan) ("Mainland China") and Hong Kong.
+"Shareholder" A person recorded as a holder of Shares in the Fund's register of shareholders.
+"Stock Connect" A securities trading and clearing linked program (namely Shanghai-Hong Kong Stock Connect and Shenzhen - Hong Kong Stock Connect) developed by The Stock Exchange of Hong Kong Limited ("SEHK"), Hong Kong Securities Clearing Company Limited ("HKSCC"), China Securities Depository and Clearing Corporation Limited ("ChinaClear"), the Shanghai Stock Exchange ("SSE") and the Shenzhen Stock Exchange ("SZSE"), respectively, with an aim to achieve mutual stock market access between the PRC (excluding Hong Kong, Macau and Taiwan) ("Mainland China") and Hong Kong.
 "Sub-Fund" A separate portfolio of assets for which a specific investment policy applies and to which specific liabilities, income and expenditure will be applied.
 The assets of a Sub-Fund are exclusively available to satisfy the rights of Shareholders in relation to that Sub-Fund and the rights of creditors whose claims have arisen in connection with the creation, operation or liquidation of that Sub-Fund.
 "Subscription Charge" A sales commission not exceeding 5% of the Subscription Price levied for the benefit of Placement & Distribution Agents and/or financial intermediaries.
 The Subscription Charge is to be considered as a maximum rate and a Placement & Distribution Agents may decide at its discretion to waive this charge in whole or in part.

-"Subscription Price" The Net Asset Value per Share, as calculated as of the relevant
+"Subscription Price" The Net Asset Value per Share, as calculated as of the relevant Valuation Day.

-Valuation Day.

 "Transferable Securities" Shall mean: shares and other securities equivalent to shares, bonds and other debt instruments, any other negotiable securities which carry the right to acquire any such transferable securities by subscription or exchange, excluding techniques and instruments relating to transferable securities and money market instruments.
 "UCITS" An Undertaking for Collective Investment in Transferable Securities authorised pursuant to Directive 2009/65/EC, as amended.
 "Other UCI" An Undertaking for Collective Investment within the meaning of the Article 1(2) (a) and (b) of Directive 2009/65/EC, as amended.
 "United States" The United States of America (including the States and the District of Columbia) and any of its territories, possessions and other areas subject to its jurisdiction.
 "US Person" A citizen or resident of the United States, a corporation, partnership or other entity created in or under the laws of the United States or any person falling within the definition of the term "United States Person" under Regulation S promulgated under the 1933 Act.

-Any day as defined per Sub-Fund in the relevant Annex.
+"Valuation Day" Any day as defined per Sub-Fund in the relevant Annex.
 "1933 Act" As defined on page 2 above.

-"Valuation Day"

-As defined on page 2 above.
-"1940 Act"
+"1940 Act" As defined on page 2 above.